jlpatter/OldOrangeGitFish/README.md

 * Arch-based: `sudo pacman -S libsecret`

 ### Development
+Setup environment: First, clone nodegit in the same directory containing the OrangeGitFish project directory, then run `npm install` in the nodegit directory (may have to run multiple times to install all dependencies).
-Setup environment: run `npm install`, then run `npm run install-app-deps` (which takes a really long time as it's compiling nodegit).
+Then, in the OrangeGitFish directory, run `npm install`, then run `npm run install-app-deps` (which takes a really long time as it's compiling nodegit).
 If those steps throw any errors, be sure to install the missing dependencies or log an issue.
 You may want to install `nvm` and run `nvm use` in the project directory in order to use the correct version of node.

 #### Windows Development